jgomespi/CSCRPCAssociation/README.md

 > scram b -j8\
 > cd CSCRPCAssociation

-To run the analyzer (which is at plugins/) and try to print the RE4 information:
+To run the analyzer (which is at plugins/):
 >cmsRun cscrpc_reco.py